Jamesits/armbian-embedded/README.md

 ## Notes

-If this project is helpful to you, please consider buying me a coffee, or help me get a faster build machine.
+If this project is helpful to you, please consider buying me a coffee, or help me get a faster CI machine.

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/Jamesits) or [PayPal](https://paypal.me/Jamesits)